3 min read

 Fix the Vary issue with Skip Cache on Cookie

-Fortunately Peakhour gives you a way to work around this.
-The first step is to disable Vary: Cookie header, then to make sure any user with a Drupal Session bypasses the cache you use Peakhour's Skip Cache on Cookie feature.
-As soon as a session cookie is set by Drupal, eg when someone logs in, Peakhour will pass requests through to the origin.
+Peakhour gives you a way to work around this.
+The first step is to disable the Vary: Cookie header.
+Then, to make sure any user with a Drupal Session bypasses the cache, use Peakhour's Skip Cache on Cookie feature.
+As soon as Drupal sets a session cookie, eg when someone logs in, Peakhour will pass requests through to the origin.
 Full instructions on how to do this are provided on our drupal module documentation

 eCommerce Drupal sites